queer/singyeong/README.md

 ### Why Elixir?
 Why not Go, Rust, Java, ...?

-I like Elixir :thumbsup: I'm not amazing at it, but I like it :thumbsup:
+I like Elixir :thumbsup: I'm not amazing at it, but I like it.

 ### Why using Phoenix?
 Why not just use Cowboy directly?